savishy/kubernetes-examples/node-kube-docker-gce/README.md

 2. Pushes the image to Docker Hub
 3. Creates a Google Cloud Container Cluster
 4. Creates a Kubernetes Pod
 5. Exposes the load balancer IP
 6. Prints IP onscreen.

+### Cleaning up ###
+After your run you can clean up your efforts by running `cleanup.rb`.
+This will
+* delete the load-balancer and deployments
+* delete the google cloud container cluster.